 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percentage of long-term care residents which were prescribed antianxiety medication.
-These drugs are generally prescribed to residents suffering from depression or anxiety.
+This datapoint indicates the percent of long-term residents who were prescribed antianxiety medication.
+These medications are given to patients experiencing anxiety or depression.

 Managing Depression Among Residents